 In the UK, we spend £5 billion a year on cosmetics and toiletries, and on average a women uses up to 12 products a day.
 It is somewhat of a pernicious paradox that these very same chemicals we use to help us look, smell and feel good actually have worringly adverse side effects - from cumbersome rashes to catastrophic carcinogens, alongside animal affliction and packaging pollution.

 In the UK £5 billion a year is spent on cosmetics and toiletries.
-On average they say a women uses up to 12 products a day.
-But it's a bit of a paradox that these chemicals we use to help us look, smell and feel good actually have worrying side effects and impacts- from rashes to cancer, animal cruelty to packaging pollution.
+A women uses on average up to 12 products a day allegedly.
+But it's a painful irony that these chemicals we use to help us look, smell and feel good actually have worrying side effects and impacts- from rashes to cancer, animal cruelty to packaging pollution.

 Check your favourite brands for animals testing and other ethical infringements, and be prepared to try new positive products.

 In 2013, the EU ruled against animal testing.
 It assured that nothing created or sold in its borders was tested on animals.
 However, there are still loopholes for big dogs of the industry, so nightmarish practices have not yet fully ceased with product ingredients knowingly tested around the world, then sold here.